stokeware-org/FLOUR/README.rst

   maturin develop --extras=dev --profile=release

 and that's more or less all there is to it.
-The only other thing to note is that we do have a justfile_, which contains commands you might find helpful for formatting and linting your code.
+The only other thing to note is that we do have a justfile_, which can be used to run various actions on the repository, such as automated checks and building the Docker testing environment.
 To use the justfile_ you should grab just_.

 .. _maturin: https://github.com/PyO3/maturin